Jet1oeil/qt-test-service/README.md

 make
 ```

-Run project for a short time :
+Run project in service mode for a short time :

 ```
 ./qt-service-test && sleep 2 && killall qt-service-test